leoafarias/ack/README.md

 ### Double Schema

-Similar to IntegerSchema, but for doubles:
+Similar to Integer Schema, but for doubles:

 ```dart
 final schema = Ack.double